stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ### BASIC OPERATORS

-Basic operators were covered extensively in [Chapter 5](https://www.stevencombs.com/plus4-6).
+I extensively covered basic operators in [Chapter 5](https://www.stevencombs.com/plus4-6).
 This section serves as a quick reference; however, there is value in a brief discussion of three logical operators: `AND`, `OR`, & `NOT`.
 These are used to join multiple formulas in `IF`…`THEN` statements or with arithmetic operations where they are evaluated last (after +, -, *, and /).

 `AND`: Requires both this or that.
 Example: `IF A=B AND C=D THEN 100`